Too old, or young, to learn guitar?

 I recommend you take some private lessons from a professional teacher – particularly at critical stages in your development such as when you are first starting out, when you are moving from beginner to immediate level and when you are making the challenging breakthrough to advanced playing.

-For parents – if your child is keen and has the necessary physical development then they can start as young as five or six.
+For parents – if your child is keen and has the necessary physical development then they may be able to start as young as six or seven.